Things To Do on Cloud 9 Farm

 Meeting the “Neighbors”

-If you want to make fast friends with cows, here’s a clue… don’t feed them carrots… go for an apple or ear of corn in your hand.
+If you want to make fast friends with cows, here’s a clue… don’t feed them carrots… go for quarters of apple, old bread or ear of corn in your hand.

 The chickens will love you lots, if you simply recycle your peelings and table scraps their way.
 Nothing goes to waste on the farm.

 A flock of turkeys are regular visitors to Cloud 9 as they make their rounds on the farm.
 Mating season is in March and the males dance is quite a show!

 Discovering the Oddities of the Farm

 Upon arriving, you will notice stone edifices that highlight points of interest…monoliths, siting rocks, and rock walls.

 You can make use of the mountain bikes to explore the farm valley.
 You could enjoy the farm for days without any other excursions and your hosts are always available nearby to “jaw” about the history of the area or life experiences, if you so desire.